ABJolis/currency_cue/README.md

 # CurrencyCue

-CurrencyCue is a mobile and web app for tracking exchange-rate changes.
+CurrencyCue is a web and mobile application that tracks global currency exchange rates and allows users to monitor changes between currency pairs in real time.

 ## Description